ISISNeutronMuon/isisneutronmuon.github.io/data/radar/preview/documentation-testing.md

 title: "Documentation Testing"
 quadrant: techniques
 ring: adopt
+description: |
+  Documentation testing is a general term for automatically verifying example code where it appears in library documentation.
 ---

-Documentation testing is a general term for automatically verifying example code where it appears in library documentation.

 It is particularly strongly used within the Python community where the [documentation tooling](https://www.sphinx-doc.org/en/master/usage/extensions/doctest.html)